JuHolland/Drought_index/README.md

   - Processing

-We compute the Qrfh, Qvim, Qtda, Qdlx and Qsos.
+We compute the Qrfh, Qvim, Qtda, Qdlx and Qsos (and teta respectively).

 We derive Qmulti.